Invincible-One/MisleadingMix/README.md

-# Robustness Experiments: Spurious Correlations in Image Classification
+# Play with Spurious Correlations

-This project explores the impact of spurious correlations on image classification models, using a custom dataset that combines CIFAR-10 with embedded MNIST digits.
+This project explores various methods with spurious correlations, using a custom dataset that combines CIFAR-10 with embedded MNIST.

 ## Project Overview

-We investigate how neural networks handle spurious correlations in image data, specifically:
+We investigate how neural networks handle spurious correlations in image data.

-- How models learn to rely on irrelevant features
-- The impact on generalization and robustness
-- Potential methods to mitigate these effects

-## Custom Dataset: CIFAR-10 with Embedded MNIST (CEM)
+## Custom Dataset: CIFAR-10 with Embedded MNIST

-We created a novel dataset for this study:

-- Base: CIFAR-10 images (32x32 color images in 10 classes)
-- Modification: MNIST digits embedded in corners of CIFAR-10 images
-- Purpose: Introduce controlled spurious correlations
+We engineered a novel dataset by embedding MNIST into the corners of CIFAR-10 images, creating a controlled environment to investigate spurious correlations.